hypertidy/tissot/README.md

 ## Polar projections

+In any projection we should refer to a regular grid of points in it’s crs, else we get weird situations like this, more obvious on an actual
+pole:

 ``` r
 polar_xy <- expand.grid(seq(-180, 150, by = 30), seq(-80, -50, by = 10))
 p <- tissot(polar_xy, "+proj=stere +lat_0=-90 +lon_0=147")